 Next, focus on cleaning up any affected furniture and furnishings, such as carpets.

 Carpets, like any home surface, are susceptible to mold.
-Since mold spores can grow practically anywhere, a wet carpet is a great breeding spot.
+Since mold spores can grow practically anywhere, a wet carpet is an excellent breeding spot.
 So how can you determine if you have mold growing on your carpet fibers?

 There are over 300000 mold species, and most are benign to humans or cause slight allergic reactions.
 The most common indoor mold species include Penicillium, Aspergillus, Alternaria, and Stachybotrys Chartarum.
 The latter is also known as black mold, thanks to its dark green slimy appearance.
 This mold looks like black blots or spots growing in irregular circular patterns.

 It is commonly found in household surfaces with excessive humidity due to water damage.
 For instance, you might find black mold in your basement carpet, especially after a leak or flooding.
 The mycotoxin it produces makes black mold so dangerous, which can cause several respiratory issues.